MicrosoftDocs/common-data-model-and-service/common-data-model/automotive-accelerator.md

 The Dynamics 365 Automotive Accelerator can be used with Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
 This section describes just a few of the forms, views, and dashboards that demonstrate how the Automotive Accelerator extends the Microsoft Common Data Model, the Power Platform, and Dynamics 365.

 ### Lead disposition form
-The Automotive CDM supports inbound lead data based on the [STAR](https://www.starstandard.org) guidelines.
+The Automotive Common Data Model supports inbound lead data based on the [STAR](https://www.starstandard.org) guidelines.
 The form below showcases a sample lead disposition process based on a consistent set of activities while highlighting native Dynamics 365 AI and Insight capabilities for Predictive Lead Scoring and Relationship Analytics.

 ![Lead form](media/auto-lead.png)